Alemão (footballer, born 1981)

 Clodoveu Almeida Mariano Júnior (born 14 August 1981), mostly known as Alemão, is a Brazilian former professional footballer who played as a left back.

 Career

 Alemão started in the youth categories of São Paulo, where he was champion of the Copa São Paulo in 2000.
 He was also part of the champion squad of the Torneio Rio-São Paulo on the following year.
 Scored a single goal for São Paulo FC, in their debut game against Colo-Colo in the 2000 Copa Mercosur.

 He was on the 2009 Brasil de Pelotas bus disaster.
 Retired due to a serious thigh adductor injury.

 Personal life

-Alemão currently lives in Atlanta, Georgia in the United States, where he runs an association football school.
+Alemão currently lives in Austin, Texas in the United States, where he runs an association football school.